The Ultimate Guide to Finding a Startup Job

 How should you expect to be compensated?

-I got this data by surveying several friends who work at startups in addition to pulling data from OptionImpact, a VC-specific salary database and some search firms.
-Think of this as the 50th percentile data for late 2022/early 2023.
+I got this data by surveying several friends who work at startups in addition to pulling data from Pave a VC-specific salary database and some search firms.
+Think of this as the 50th percentile data for late 2023/early 2024.
 This data is likely more representative of jobs in larger markets (SF/NYC).
 I tried to be as specific as possible without inundating you with granular data.
 I’ve used funding amount as a primary filter because this is most clearly correlated with how much a startup can pay you (as opposed to something like “stage” which can mean very different things to different startups).
 I’ve provided data for new grads to those with 4+ years of experience given this is the demographic of the majority of readers.
 Also of note is that startup salaries/equity don’t really increase much beyond this unless you join as an exec (VP or C-suite).
 Finally, the data is broadly divided into technical and non-technical roles.
 The disparity between subroles is fairly minimal.

 Technical roles (Software Engineering, Product Management, Data Science)